Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Introduction and results

-Les us now be more specific, and enter more into the details of our results and techniques.
-While many of the results apply to more general families, we will mainly focus on the family of \emph{quadratic skew products}.
-It is not difficult to see (Lemma \ref{lemma_simplify_quadratic}) that the dynamical study of this family can be reduced to that of the family
+While many of the results apply to more general families, we mainly focus here on the family of \emph{quadratic skew products}, i.e., skew products of (algebraic) degree 2, that are in this context the analogue of the family $z^2 +c$.
+It is not difficult to see that the dynamical study of this family can be reduced to that of the family

-It is also quite clear (see also Section \ref{section_skew_things}) that the bifurcation of this family consists of two parts: the bifurcation locus associated to the polynomial family $z^2 + d$, and a part corresponding to ``vertical'' bifurcation in the fibres.
-We thus fix the base polynomial $p(z)= z^2 + d$ and consider the bifurcations associated with the other three parameters.
-Our first result is the following basic decomposition of both the bifurcation locus and current.
-This is essentially based on formulas for the Lyapunov exponents of a polynomial skew product due to Jonsson \cite{jonsson1999dynamics} (see Theorem \ref{teo_jonsson_lyapunov}).
-Our result is actually more general than the situation described above, and holds in any family of polynomial skew products, see Section \ref{section_skew_things}.